-Mickey Mouse Cake Index:
+Cool 3D Mickey Mouse Picture Cake

-Mickey Mouse cake submitted by:
+Mickey Mouse picture cake submitted by AJ C., Perth, Australia

 I promised my two year old a Mickey cake for her party and not having ever made a decorated cake before underestimated the task!
 But it was great fun even if some of the pieces were a bit unstable!
 Making Mickey himself copies from a Mickey mouse picture was heaps of fun, using 'plastic icing' which lets you be very creative with colors and shape.